Factbox - What next for airbag maker Takata after bankruptcy filing?

-TOKYO Japanese airbag maker Takata Corp (7312.T) has filed for bankruptcy protection in the United States and Japan.
+TOKYO (Reuters) - Japanese airbag maker Takata Corp 7312.T has filed for bankruptcy protection in the United States and Japan.
 Following is a summary of key issues facing the company and its financial sponsor, U.S.-based auto parts supplier Key Safety Systems:

 The company says it is facing between $10 billion and $50 billion in liabilities from almost a decade of recalls and lawsuits linked to its defective air bag inflators, which could explode with too much force, sending metal shrapnel into vehicle compartments.
 At least 17 people have been killed and 180 injured globally.
 So far, about 100 million inflators have been slated for recall, a process which will take until about 2020 to complete.
 Filing for Chapter 11 bankruptcy protection will protect Takata from creditors and clears the way for it to receive financial support from Key Safety Systems, a Chinese-owned company based in Michigan.
 Takata says it is seeking $1.6 billion in aid from KSS, which will allow Takata to continue to operate without interruptions.